MoritzRS/PHP-Toolbox/README.md

 # PHP Toolbox

-Basic setups and tools to quickly get php backend projects running.
+Basic setup to get PHP projects up and running without any framework.
-All provided tools ship fully tested to ensure stability.
+Includes tests to ensure stability.

 ## Target